-Materials: Dark grey metallic iron with iron-reinforced base, no cast iron.
+Materials: Round dark grey metallic painted iron with iron-reinforced base, no cast iron.
 Chrome ornamental ring on the base.
 White painted iron rod.
 Chrome rod.
-Dark grey metallic iron witch hat lampshade with perforated elongated slots, painted white inside.
+Round dark grey metallic iron witch hat lampshade with perforated elongated slots, painted white inside.
 Chrome conical ornamental nut on top.
 Bakelite socket.

 Lampshade: ∅ 30 cm / 11.81”